 Dr. Maxwell Asante, a rice breeder at the Institute won the research staff of the year award, while Miss Matilda Frimpong and Miss Esther Dwomoh won in the senior and junior staff categories respectively.
 The Director’s Special award for 2017 went to Mr. Jonas Osei-Adu whose tremendous work at the Institute was applauded by all.

 Other awardees included 2017 retiring staff and outgoing Heads of Divisions.
 A special citation was given to Mr. Lawrence K. Mensah who has served the Institute for so long and has been transferred to the CSIR-FORIG.

-THE CROPS RESEARCH INSTITUTE (CRI) OF THE COUNCIL FOR SCIENTIFIC AND INDUSTRIAL RESEARCH (CSIR) GHANA ANNOUNCES AN MPHIL PLANT BREEDING AND BIOTECHNOLOGY PROGRAMME IN AUGUST/SEPTEMBER 2017
+THE CROPS RESEARCH INSTITUTE (CRI) OF THE COUNCIL FOR SCIENTIFIC AND INDUSTRIAL RESEARCH (CSIR) GHANA ANNOUNCES AN MPHIL PLANT BREEDING AND BIOTECHNOLOGY PROGRAMME IN NOVEMBER 2017

 Council for Scientific and Industrial Research (CSIR), Ghana has received accreditation from the National Accreditation Board to run post-graduate degree programmes with a more practical orientation.
 The CSIR-Crops Research Institute, the largest of the 13 Institutes of the Council for Scientific and Industrial Research announces an MPhil Plant Breeding and Biotechnology programme in November, 2017.
 More information on the programmes and registration forms can be accessed through its website www.cropsresearch.org; www.ccst.edu.gh.